 For many women, preconception nutrition is not considered unless they have a related health issue or are consciously planning for a healthy pregnancy.
-Once pregnant, focus is altered to planning for arrival of baby, so post-conception nutrition can be an afterthought, yet remains vitally important throughout pregnancy.
+Once pregnant, focus tends to be on planning arrival of baby, so post-conception nutrition can be an afterthought, yet remains vitally important throughout pregnancy.

 Additional energy is needed for women in pregnancy and lactation to care for the all-important needs of their growing baby, womb and placenta, and later for the production of breast milk for feeding.
 So first ensure adequate fluid intake – blood volume increases by about 30% over the pregnancy and mum’s body has to cart out the waste of not only her increased metabolism, but that of the developing baby as well.